Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Important: Don’t pass a fueling station, and don't count on fueling stations being open between 5 pm and 8 am, this is especially the case north of central BC.
 (And don’t count on the fueling stations being open at all in February/March.)

-If you have two serious drivers and your aim is to get there fast, you can do the trip to Anchorage by car in about 52 hours.
-With one driver it would probably take 72 to 84 hours as you have to sleep more.
+If you have two serious drivers and your aim is to get there fast, you can make the trip to Anchorage by car in about 52 hours.
+With one driver, it would probably take 72 to 84 hours as you have to sleep more.
 In a normal trip, this would mean you would be traveling for 4 days and 3 nights.

 A nice place to take a second break on your trip is the Liard Hot Springs (if you take the Cassiar route).
 This is a spot 21 hours from Bellingham.
 The first stop could also be a hotel in Prince George which is a 9-hour drive from Bellingham.